tfusswinkel/InventorySample/docs/Binding/README.md

 ```
 Every function that we bind has to:

-- Be accesible from the code behind of Page / Control.
+- Be accessible from the code behind of Page / Control.
 - The arguments type needs to match the data being passed in.
 - The return type of the function needs to match the Type of the property we are binding to.